chanel-y/BSides-CodeQL101/queries/csharp/1 - Intro/README.md

  */
 ```

-The structure of the query itself is very, very similar to SQL queries, where there is a from, where, and select.
-The select statement should select two things: the expression that you're looking for, and the message for the alert.
+The structure of the query itself is very, very similar to SQL queries, where there is a `from`, `where`, and `select`.
+The select statement should generally select two things: the expression that you're looking for, and the message for the alert.
+While debugging though, you can select as many things as you want.

 ```
 from Class c